Skip to main content

 • Have hyperthyroidism, an autoimmune disorder, or hormone-sensitive prostate cancer

-GABA, used in Youtheory, is another concerning ingredient if you regularly consume alcohol or take certain medications (e.g., for anxiety, seizures, or blood pressure).
+GABA, used in Codeage, is another concerning ingredient if you regularly consume alcohol or take certain medications (e.g., for anxiety, seizures, or blood pressure).
 Such substances act on the body’s GABA receptors, so combining them with a GABA-based supplement could lead to an unpleasant degree of sedation.
 Regular drinkers and anxiolytic patients should consult with a medical professional before adding GABA to their regimen.

-Additional ingredients featured in our recommendations may be hazardous for certain users, as well.
+Additional ingredients featured in our recommendations may be hazardous for certain users as well.
 We cover the more common safety issues in the next section, "Are cortisol-reducing supplements safe?"
 For product-specific concerns, refer to the relevant brand section found in the latter half of this guide.

 Are cortisol-reducing supplements safe?